lucregrassi/pepper-teleoperation-interface-naoqi-2.9/README.md

 - Python 3.7+
 - Streamlit
 - Pandas
-- [PepperTeleoperation](https://github.com/lucregrassi/PepperTeleoperation) application installed and running on the Pepper robot.
-- A socket server on any other robot.
+- [PepperTeleoperation](https://github.com/lucregrassi/PepperTeleoperation) application installed and running on the Pepper robot or a socket server on any other robot.

 ## Installation